skunkworxdark/XYGrid_nodes/README.md

 - All the tiles are packaged into an XYImage Item collection, with their X and Y parameters being their coordinates on the final enlarged image.

 Choosing an ideal tile size:
-The Overlap value is included in the tile size, so if you want to minimize the number of tiles and maximize their efficiency, you need to account for that.
-As a rule of thumb choose the largerst tile size that your GPU can generate that also is exactly divisable into the source image when csalled down and the overlap is taken into account.
+The overlap value is included in the tile size, so if you want to minimize the number of tiles needed, you need to account for that.
+As a rule of thumb choose the largest tile size that your GPU can generate that also is exactly divisible into the source image when scaled down and the overlap is taken into account.
-Some examples:
+Examples:
 - Scaling a 512 x 512 image by 2x with an Overlap of 32, use a tile size of 528 = 512 + 16 (half of the Overlap), this will give exactly 2 tiles across and 2 tiles down with a 32 pixel overlap in the middle.
 - Scaling a 512 x 512 image by 4x with an Overlap of 32, use a tile size of 1040 = 1024 + 16 (half of the Overlap), this will give exactly 2 tiles across and 2 tiles down with a 32 pixel overlap in the middle.
 Because we are using the tile controlnet generations sizes above 512 will still give good results but experimentation is needed.
 - Scaling a 1024 x 1024 image by 2x with an Overlap of 32, use a tile size of 1040 = 512 + 16 (half of the Overlap), this will give exactly 2 tiles across and 2 tiles down with a 32 pixel overlap in the middle.
 - Scaling a 768 x 768 image by 2x with an Overlap of 32, use a tile size of 528 = 512 + 16 (half of the Overlap), this will give exactly 3 tiles across and 3 tiles down with a 32 pixel overlap in the middle.

 ### `XYImage Tiles To Image`
-This takes an `XYImage Item` collection as output from `XYImage Collect` -> `Collect` nodes and recombines them blending the overlap areas and producing a single image.
-The result is a smooth and seamless image that preserves the details of each tile.<BR>
+This takes an `XYImage Tile Item` collection as output from `XYImage Collect` -> `Collect` nodes and recombines them blending the overlap areas and producing a single image.
+The result is a smooth and seamless image that preserves the details of each tile.
+It uses the X & Y parameters as coordinates to reconstruct the image.<BR>

 <details><summary>Workflow Example</summary>